A new call to VCs

 Will the IT security problem diminish in 2006?
 No. But it is moving to segments where opportunity is the greatest like Opensource, mobile security and regulation.
 That would be the mid-market right now.

-Security products that run on open source are the next bet.
+Security products that run on open source like Linux are the next bet.
+Open source works because of its flexibility and configurability and it can be upgraded with some features one can’t put in the software.
 The open source parade isn’t just about open source technology being used.
 It’s a matter of survival.
 This year Venture capitalists see development of security products revolving around open source.

 “Most products are being developed for enterprise application.
 Most of these companies are not just building these enterprise applications but are bringing these applications to open source.
 Since it’s ability to secure application by being in open source, we are really getting to see newer products.
 There are new applications everywhere and what's deployed on security,” says Winblad.